-Day 14: Day visit to Shaye Ko Cliffs and Castle at Shangze.
+Day 15: Day visit to Shaye Ko Cliffs and castle at Shangze.
 Return to Tholing - 40km.

-It is worth getting up early for the dawn light on the Chiwang cliffs.
-It is a great drive across what the Ladakhi people would refer to as the Changtang plateau.
+It is a great drive across what the Ladakhi people would refer to as the Changtang Plateau.
 On and on with the Himalaya in the background, the plateau is broken occasionally by small inset valleys, lots of great rock formations, mountains and fluffy clouds.
 It is very beautiful.
-Reaching the village of Shangze, people direct you onwards to the weird valley containing extraordinary rock formations.
-In 2019 the group walked for 2 hours in this area to just explore and look at the huge eroded pinnacles.
-Returning to Shangze, they walked up to the ancient castle which is a 60m ascent with 769 steps to a despoiled cave and castle at 4,345m/14,255ft.
-Return drive back to Chiwang and then on for another 11⁄4 hours to reach Tholing.
+Reaching the village of Shangze you continue to a weird valley containing extraordinary rock formations.
+It is worth exploring the area to for views of huge eroded pinnacles.
+Back in Shanze you will walk up to the ancient castle of Shaye Ko, 60 metres of ascent with 769 steps, to a despoiled cave and castle at 4,345m/14,255ft.
+You then return to Tholing for the last time.